marmelab/react-admin/docs/Actions.md

 # Querying the API

 React-admin provides special hooks to emit read and write queries to the [`dataProvider`](./DataProviders.md), which in turn sends requests to your API.
-Under the hood, it uses [react-query](https://tanstack.com/query/v5/) to call the `dataProvider` and cache the results.
+Under the hood, it uses [TanStack Query](https://tanstack.com/query/v5/) to call the `dataProvider` and cache the results.

 ## Getting The `dataProvider` Instance